The Drisco Hotel Tel Aviv

 Auerbach St 6, Tel Aviv-Yafo, Israel

-The Drisco Hotel Tel AvivWhy we love it: A historic hotel is revived with Ottoman-inspired design and luxurious touches
+The Drisco Hotel Tel AvivWhy we love it: A new twist on a historic hotel, with Ottoman-inspired design, local details, and delicious dining

-- Restored 19th-century Templar murals and an original stone staircase preserved in glass
+- Historical details like 19th-century Templar murals and an original stone staircase